elsewhencode/project-guidelines/README.md

 * Depending on project size, define separate `development`, `test` and `production` environments.
 * Load your deployment specific configurations from environment variables and never add them to the codebase as constants, [look at this sample](./config.sample.js).
 *  Your config should be correctly separated from the app internals as if the codebase could be made public at any moment.
 Use `.env` files to store your variables and add them to `.gitignore` to be excluded from your code base because of course, you want the environment to provide them.
 Instead commit a `.env.example`  which serves as a guide for developers to know which environment variables the project needs.
 It is important to remember that this setup should only be used for development.
 For production you should still set your environment variables in the standard way.
-* It’s recommended to validate environment variables before your app starts ,  [look at this sample](./configWithTest.sample.js) using `joi` to validate provided values:
+* It’s recommended to validate environment variables before your app starts.
+[Look at this sample](./configWithTest.sample.js) using `joi` to validate provided values.

 ### 3.1 Consistent dev environments:
 * Set `engines` in `package.json` to specify the version of node your project works on.
-* Additionally, Use `nvm` and create a  `.nvmrc`  in your project root.
-Don't forget to mention in documentation
+* Additionally, use `nvm` and create a  `.nvmrc`  in your project root.
+Don't forget to mention it in the documentation
 * You can also use a `preinstall` script that checks node and npm versions
-* Or if it doesn't make things complicated use a docker images
+* Use Docker images provided it doesn't make things more complicated
-* Use local modules instead of requiring global installation
+* Use local modules instead of using globally installed modules

 ## 4. Dependencies <a name="dependencies"></a>
-Before using a package check its Github open issues, daily downloads and number of contributors as well as the date package last updated.
+Before using a package, check its GitHub.
+Look for the number of open issues, daily downloads and number of contributors as well as the date the package was last updated.

 * If less known dependency is needed, discuss it with the team before using it.
 * Keep track of your currently available packages: e.g., `npm ls --depth=0` ([documentation](https://docs.npmjs.com/cli/ls)).
 * See if any of your packages have become unused or irrelevant: `depcheck` ([documentation](https://www.npmjs.com/package/depcheck)).
 * Check download statistics to see if the dependency is heavily used by the community: `npm-stat` ([documentation](https://npm-stat.com/)).
 * Check to see if the dependency has a good, mature version release frequency with a large number of maintainers: e.g., `npm view async` ([documentation](https://docs.npmjs.com/cli/view)).
 * Always make sure your app works with the latest versions of dependencies without breaking: `npm outdated` ([documentation](https://docs.npmjs.com/cli/outdated)).
-* Check to see package has known security vulnerabilities with, e.g., [Snyk](https://snyk.io/test?utm_source=risingstack_blog).
+* Check to see if the package has known security vulnerabilities with, e.g., [Snyk](https://snyk.io/test?utm_source=risingstack_blog).

 ### 4.1 Consistent dependencies:
-* Use `package-lock.json` on npm 5 or higher
+* Use `package-lock.json` on `npm@5` or higher
-* For older versions of npm Use `—save --save-exact` when installing a new dependency and create `npm-shrinkwrap.json` before publishing.
+* For older versions of `npm`, use `—save --save-exact` when installing a new dependency and create `npm-shrinkwrap.json` before publishing.
 * Alternatively you can use `Yarn` and make sure to mention it in `README.md`.
 Your lock file and `package.json` should have the same versions after each dependency update.
 * Read more here: [package-locks | npm Documentation](https://docs.npmjs.com/files/package-locks)